lzwjava/lzwjava.github.io/original/2025-01-29-ai-thoughts-en.md

 - AI can be evaluated by how well it can update a pom.xml or requirements.txt file to the latest version, update libraries, and perform checks.
 This process can involve a significant amount of work and can sometimes be complex.

+- In the AI era, programming languages that have better performance and robustness are more important and will be more popular, while syntax is less important.
+This is because LLM will help generate code, making it less of a hassle as long as the program executes well.

 - [New Platforms Powered by AI Workflows](./ai-workflow-en)